Contents

 Web Analytics - Top Web Design Company in Mumbai

 There are many tools and platforms available to help businesses track and analyze their website KPIs.
-These include Google Analytics, which provides a comprehensive overview of website performance, and specific tools such as Hotjar, which allows businesses to track visitor behaviour and identify areas for improvement.
+These include Google Analytics, which provides key metrics for website performance, and specific tools such as Hotjar, which allows businesses to track visitor behaviour and identify areas for improvement.
 There are many different website KPIs that businesses can track, depending on their goals and objectives.
 Some common examples include:

-Traffic KPI (Key Performance Indicator) is a metric that measures the number of visitors to a website over a given period of time.
+Website Traffic KPI (Key Performance Indicator) is a metric that measures the number of visitors to a website over a given period of time or site traffice.
 It is an important metric to track because it helps businesses to understand the performance of their website in terms of attracting visitors and generating interest.

 Conversion rate KPI (Key Performance Indicator) is a metric that measures the percentage of website visitors who take a desired action, such as making a purchase, filling out a form, or signing up for a newsletter.
 It is an important metric to track because it helps businesses to understand how well their website is able to convert visitors into customers or leads.